JorjaFox/website/_posts-old-blog/2010-02-28-february-in-review.md

 <h2>CSI</h2>
 <span class="alignright" style="width:175px;">[polldaddy poll=2608686]</span>
-Thanks to the Olympics (which I love!), February sort of sucks for <em>CSI</em> news, when you get down to it, since there's not much <em>CSI</em> (basketball).
-Extra TV sat down with Jorja and Marg and asked who their <a href="https://jorjafox.net/2010/02/05/csi-girl-crush/">Celebrity Crushes</a> were (hint: Jorja likes <em>Lost</em>).
+Thanks to the Olympics (which I love!), February sort of sucks for _CSI_ news, when you get down to it, since there's not much _CSI_ (basketball).
+Extra TV sat down with Jorja and Marg and asked who their <a href="https://jorjafox.net/2010/02/05/csi-girl-crush/">Celebrity Crushes</a> were (hint: Jorja likes _Lost_).
 Matt Roush explained why <a href="https://jorjafox.net/blog/2010/02/16/matt-roush-explains-why-jorjas-back-on-csi/">Sara came back to Las Vegas</a> (hint: it was ratings).
-And Singapore's The Electric New Paper <a href="https://jorjafox.net/blog/2010/02/17/new-csi-eps-for-singapore-but-jorja-would-rather-be-lost/">rejoiced in season 10's airing on AXN</a> (and pointed out, again, that Jorja would like to be on <em>Lost</em>). <a href="https://jorjafox.net/blog/2010/02/25/forgetting-sara-sidle-yeah-that-didnt-work/">TODAYonline chatted to Jorja about coming back to CSI</a> (and accidentally called her 'Sara' - See?
+And Singapore's The Electric New Paper <a href="https://jorjafox.net/blog/2010/02/17/new-csi-eps-for-singapore-but-jorja-would-rather-be-lost/">rejoiced in season 10's airing on AXN</a> (and pointed out, again, that Jorja would like to be on _Lost_). <a href="https://jorjafox.net/blog/2010/02/25/forgetting-sara-sidle-yeah-that-didnt-work/">TODAYonline chatted to Jorja about coming back to CSI</a> (and accidentally called her 'Sara' - See?
 It's not just you!).

 <h3>CSI Episode</h3>
 <ul>